Code-Institute-Submissions/Chilli-Growers/README.md

 ## Testing based on user stories:

-## As a user, I want to be able to move around the site easily on mobile and desktop.
+## As a user, I want to be able to move around the site easily on mobile and desktop

 1. Clicking on each part of the navigation bar allows the user to move to different parts of the site.

-   1. Click on chilli growers or brand image on navbar, nothing happens when at the top of the site but returns to top if on other parts of site.
+   1. Clicking on "Chilli Growers" or the brand image on navbar, nothing happens when at the top of the site but returns to top if on other parts of site.
-   2. Click on Why Grow? scrolls the site down to the reasons section.
+   2. Clicking on "Why Grow?" scrolls the site down to the reasons section.
-   3. Click on Growing Guide scrolls the site to the guide section.
+   3. Clicking on "Growing Guide" scrolls the site to the guide section.
+   4. Clicking on "Chilli Varieties" scrolls the site to the gallery section.

 2. In mobile view the navigation bar will collapse into a toggle button that can be used to move around the site also.
    1. Clicking on the toggler expands the navbar.
-   2. Clicking on the toggler again returns navar to normal.
+   2. Clicking on the toggler again returns navbar to normal.
    3. Clicking on each link brings the respective section into view.

-## As a user, I want to have easy access to a guide that is simple to interact with.
+## As a user, I want to have easy access to a guide that is simple to interact with

-1. Guide section.
+1. Guide section
    1. Clicking on each tab changes the information that is displayed.
    2. Clicking on each tab shows which tab pane is open, indicated by a black border around the tab.

-## As a user, I want to be able to subscribe for future updates.
+## As a user, I want to be able to subscribe for future updates

-1. Subscribe button and modal.
+1. Subscribe button and modal
-   1. Try to click on subscribe button opens a modal asking for users first name and email.
+   1. Click on subscribe button opens a modal asking for users first name and email.
-   2. Try to submit with empty fields and getting error messages about required fields appear.
+   2. Try to submit with empty fields and error messages about required fields appear.
-   3. Try to submit with either Full name or email empty and getting error message when either isn't filled in.
+   3. Try to submit with either full name or email empty and error message appears when either isn't filled in.
-   4. Submit form with both Full name and email correctly input and modal closes and returns to page.
+   4. Submit form with both full name and email correctly input and modal closes and returns to page.
-   5. Trying to click on the close button or outside of the modal closes modal and returns to the main site.
+   5. Trying to click on the close button or outside of the modal, closes the modal and returns to the main site.

-## As a user, I want to see a variety of chillies I can choose and see information on.
+## As a user, I want to see a variety of chillies I can choose and see information on

 1. Gallery
-   1. Try to click on a chilli (image or name) opens a seperate browsers tab that is linked to the respective chillies wikipedia page.
+   1. Click on a chilli (image or name) opens a seperate browsers tab that is linked to the respective chillies wikipedia page.

 # Bugs and Problems